Compression Socks for Arthritis, Plantar fasciitis, Diabetes, Neuropathy & Varicose veins

 Putting them on and taking them off

-Most people find it easiest to sit down to put the socks on.
-A chair or the edge of the bed works well.
+Most people find it easiest to sit down.
 Make sure your feet are dry.
-Gather the sock, slide it over the front of the foot so the toes come through the open end, then work it gently over the rest of the foot and up to just above the ankle.
+Gather the sock down to the heel, slide it over the front of the foot so the toes come through the open end, then work it gently over the rest of the foot and up to just above the ankle.
 Adjust the heel so it sits in the right place and smooth out any creases.

-To take them off, gently roll them down the ankle and over the heel rather than pulling hard from the top, especially if you have fragile skin.
+To take them off, gently roll them down the ankle and over the heel rather than pulling hard from the top – especially important if you have fragile skin or reduced sensation.

-If you are new to compression, start with a few hours a day and build up gradually as you get used to the feeling.
-Many people choose to wear them during the daytime when they are on their feet and take them off at night.
-When you are lying flat, gravity no longer pulls blood into the ankles, so constant compression is often less important unless a clinician has advised otherwise.
+If you’re new to compression, start with a few hours a day and build up gradually.
+Many people wear them during the day when they’re upright, then take them off at night.
+When you’re lying flat, gravity no longer pulls blood down into the ankles, so continuous compression is often less important unless a clinician advised otherwise.

 Questions people often ask